 - Mastercard ID theft protection

 - Discounts with brands like Lyft, Fandango and DoorDash

 - Access to car, air, cruise and vacation packages, along with the Mastercard luxury hotel and resorts portfolio

 Who should get the Chase Instacart Mastercard?

-If you want to beat inflation in categories like food and gas spending, this would be a great card to consider.
-The fact there’s no annual fee in exchange for an Instacart+ membership — plus a $100 welcome bonus credit toward your orders — means you’re already netting a lot of value with this card.
+The right credit card can help you beat inflation in categories like food and gas spending, and the Instacart Mastercard would be a great option to consider.
+There’s no annual fee in exchange for a free Instacart+ membership for one year — plus a $100 welcome bonus credit toward your orders — which means you can quickly realize value with this card.

 The bottom line

-The Chase Instacart Mastercard is a refreshing update to the world of rewards and grocery credit cards.
+The Chase Instacart Mastercard is a refreshing option in the world of rewards and grocery credit cards.
 At a time when people are doing their best to fight the effects of inflation, this card can help cardholders save both time and money while purchasing the things they need.